-All staff, through their staff appraisals, are given the opportunity to experience work at the level above their current level and are encouraged to move forward with their careers and progression through the council structure and policy for Succession Planning.
+staff, through their staff appraisals, are given the opportunity to experience work at the level above their current level and are consistent application their careers and progression through the council structure and policy for Succession Planning.

-To ensure that our way of working is consistent amongst the surveying staff and our customers receive a quality level of service, we have 11 protocols in place.
+To ensure that our way of working is consistent amongst the surveying staff and that our customers receive a quality level of service, we have 11 protocols in place.